 The Georgia Department of Education's (GaDOE) strategic plan outlines nine strategic goals to ensure that each Georgia student is afforded a high quality and holistic public education.
 The Rural and Low-Income Schools Program (RLIS) aligns with and supports strategic goals 1, 2, 3, 6 and 7 as described in Georgia's Strategic Plan, and as listed below, to support the academic goals of both the state as a whole and LEAs.
 LEAs develop their individual goals based upon needs identified through Georgia's Systems of Continuous Improvement framework.
-LEAs' progress is determined based on their schools meeting established performance indicators, which are assessed annually through state-administered assessments and local performance assessments.
+LEAs' progress is determined based on their schools meeting established performance indicators, which are assessments.